 Before leaving for Paris, be sure to contact your bank to let them know you’ll be traveling abroad.
 They can tell you whether your ATM and/or credit card will work properly in Europe.
 Typically if your ATM card has a Cirrus logo on the back it will work.

 If you are arriving at Charles de Gaulle airport on the advised morning, a representative from PICA will meet you at the airport and arrange for transportation into the city.
 For those arriving at another time, you have the option of taking a taxi from any of the airports which typically will cost at least 45 € for the trip into the city.
 Otherwise, there are numerous options using public transportation, including the RER Suburban train line for about 10 €.

 *Important: If you are arriving before the check-in date, arriving after hours, or over the weekend you are responsible for reserving accommodations at a hotel.

-It is recommended that students have their own digital or film-based camera (for the digital or black and white photo classes) but we do have a small number of cameras students can rent for your study period in Paris.
+It is recommended that students have their own digital or film-based camera (for the digital or black and white photo classes) but PICA does have a small number of cameras students can rent during a study period in Paris.
 It’s best to communicate this need with us early to insure we have a camera available.
 For digital camera purchase, students should look for a camera with at least 12 megapixel resolution and the possibility of manually adjusting lens apertures and shutter speeds.
 There are many excellent digital cameras available.
 Nikon, Canon, Sony and Fuji all make excellent ones.
 For film cameras Nikon, Canon and Minolta are usually excellent options.
 If you will be bringing an older camera it’s best to have it checked out before arriving to make sure it’s in a good state.